 - is expected to decode PDSCH scheduled with MCCH-RNTI and PBCH in PCell that partially or fully overlaps in time in non-overlapping PRBs in PCell.

-- is not expected to decode PDSCH scheduled with broadcastG-RNTI and PBCH in PCell that partially or fully overlaps in time in non-overlapping PRBs in PCell.
+- is not expected to decode PDSCH scheduled with G-RNTI for broadcast and PBCH in PCell that partially or fully overlaps in time in non-overlapping PRBs in PCell.

-- is not expected to decode PDSCH scheduled with multicastG-RNTI and PBCH in PCell that partially or fully overlaps in time in non-overlapping PRBs in PCell.
+- is not expected to decode PDSCH scheduled with G-RNTI for multicast and PBCH in PCell that partially or fully overlaps in time in non-overlapping PRBs in PCell.

 <Unchanged parts are omitted>

-The UE it is not expected to support reception of FDMed MCCH PDSCH and MTCH PDSCH in PCell or SCell, or FDMed multiple MTCH PDSCHs in PCell or SCell, or FDMed MCCH/MTCH/multicast PDSCH and SIB PDSCH in Pcell, or FDMed multicast PDSCHs in Pcell or Scell, or FDMed multicast PDSCH and MCCH/MTCH for broadcast in Pcell or Scell, or FDMed MCCH/MTCH/multicast PDSCH and paging PDSCH, or FDMed MCCH/MTCH/multicast PDSCH and SIB1 PDSCH that partially or fully overlap in time in non-overlapping PRBs.
+The UE it is not expected to support reception of FDMed MCCH PDSCH and broadcast MTCH PDSCH in PCell or SCell, or FDMed multiple broadcast MTCH PDSCHs in PCell or SCell, or FDMed MCCH/broadcast MTCH/multicast PDSCH and SIB PDSCH in Pcell, or FDMed multicast PDSCHs in Pcell or Scell, or FDMed multicast PDSCH and MCCH/broadcast MTCH PDSCH in Pcell or Scell, or FDMed MCCH/broadcast MTCH/multicast PDSCH and paging PDSCH, or FDMed MCCH/broadcast MTCH/multicast PDSCH and SIB1 PDSCH that partially or fully overlap in time in non-overlapping PRBs.

 <Unchanged parts are omitted>